newjersey/navigator.business.nj.gov/content/src/archived-opportunities/work-first-nj.md

 **Eligibility:** Business must be registered in New Jersey.

-Interested individuals should contact Ahmad McDougle wfnj@dol.nj.gov
+Interested individuals should contact Ahmad McDougle at wfnj@dol.nj.gov